Procedure Guide ·Spay ·2026

 Spay Coverage Basics

-Standard accident and illness policies do not cover spaying because it's an elective procedure.
-Some insurers offer optional wellness or preventive care add-ons that reimburse $50-$150 toward spay surgery.
-These wellness plans cost $10-$25/month extra and may not be worth it just for a one-time surgery.
+Standard policies don't cover spaying - it's elective.
+Some insurers offer wellness add-ons that reimburse $50-$150.
+These cost $10-$25/month and usually aren't worthwhile for one-time surgery.

 Red flag · Waiting period